openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 ![Alarm options](../images/Pref2024_NSClient_Alarms.png)

-- Alarm options allows you to select which Nightscout alarms to use through the app. **AAPS** will alarm when a Nightscout alarms trigger.
+- Alarm options allows you to select which Nightscout alarms to use through the app. **AAPS** will alarm when a Nightscout alarm triggers.
 - For the alarms to sound you need to set the Urgent High, High, Low and Urgent Low alarm values in your [Nightscout variables](https://nightscout.github.io/nightscout/setup_variables/#alarms).
 - They will only work whilst you have a connection to Nightscout and are intended for parent/caregivers.
-- If you have the CGM source on your phone (i.e. xDrip+ or BYODA) then use those alarms instead of Nightscout Alarms.
+- If you have the **CGM** source on your phone (i.e. xDrip+ or BYODA) then use those alarms instead of Nightscout Alarms.
 - Create notifications from Nightscout [announcements](https://nightscout.github.io/nightscout/discover/#announcement) will echo Nightscout announcements in the **AAPS** notifications bar.
 - You can change stale data and urgent stale data alarms threshold when no data is received from Nightscout after a certain time.